 Overtraining is usually only seen in athletes training intensely consistent, this type of training causes microscopic trauma, impairing the transport of blood glucose needed for cell rehabilitation...

 Which eventually leads too many different ailments and system break-downs, starting with: muscle soreness, joint pain, lack of enthusiasm etc.

 Overtraining symptoms can be seen in different ways such as:

 So... yes, these are very real and yours truly has experienced them all and it’s not fun!
 To correct this, a 1 – 2 week break usually does the trick.
 If you feel a training plateau in your progress has been reached...
 Think about recovery, take a break, do something different, overtraining may be the culprit.

 As a hard training athlete ‘believe it or not’, you can wear and tear down muscle and energy reserves faster with a poor diet than with any training intensity level.

 carb replacement: research suggests a

 hard training athlete can burn 300 to 500 calories per hour, depending on age and intensity but...

 Eating extra complex carbs within 30 – 40 mins after your training brings glycogen levels back in balance.
-Ingest enough to replenish this requirement, but: over doing this replenishment can cause bloating, feeling tired, gas even weight gain.
+Only ingest enough to replenish this requirement, over doing this replenishment can cause bloating, feeling tired, gaseous or increased weight gain.

 Replenish carbs as needed, fatigue, energy and hunger levels are areas to monitor throughout the day and evening.